jahirsadik/jahirsadik.github.io/_publications/walkability.md

 permalink: /publication/walkability
 excerpt: 'Crowdsourced research project of a team of ~70 to collect and analyze a crowdsourced dataset on the walkability of Dhaka City.
 The dataset, available on Kaggle, provides insights into factors influencing walking experiences in the city.'
 date: 2023-09-05
-venue: 'Publicly available dataset on Kaggle'
+# venue:
-# status: 'Under Review at The 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-25)'
+status: 'Publicly available dataset on Kaggle'
 # paperurl: 'https://arxiv.org/abs/2408.06503'
 # citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---